natepuppy/Weather-and-Stack-Overflow-API/README.md

 from this API, like we show in the Wiki, and figure out the format from there. **This part you will do on your own.**

+## Web Design

+Add some design to the page.
+You may want to put weather and Stack Overflow on separate pages, or use tabs from a CSS framework, or add other design elements.

 ## Submission

 Submit the URL for your website, which should be running on your DigitalOcean server.